When is sale viewing?

 Is there a charge involved for probate, inheritance tax and insurance valuations?

 Yes, fees are charged for written valuations.
 For more information see our Valuations page.
 Please call the office on 01267 233456 for a free no obligation quotation.
-The minimum charge for a probate valuation involvin a home visit is £150 + VAT.
+The minimum charge for a probate valuation involving a home visit is £200 + VAT.

 When are my items likely to go through an auction?

-Waiting times vary but usually items are lotted up and ready for auction within 4 weeks of consignment depending on what the items are.
+Waiting times vary but usually items are lotted up and ready for auction within 5 weeks of consignment depending on what the items are.
 If there are multiple items in a consignment they may go through different auctions.
-Antiques and Fine Art sale items or those of a specialist nature may have to wait longer for an appropriate sale.
+Fine sale items or those of a specialist nature may have to wait longer for an appropriate sale.

 Some of my items are going through an auction but where are the other items?

-Often consignments are split up due to unavailability of space or particular categories.
+Often consignments are split up due to unavailability of space or particular categories having longer waiting times.
 All items are in a queuing system and will go into the earliest available auction (this typically takes 3-5 weeks).
 Antiques and Fine Art sale items or those of a specialist nature may have to wait longer for an appropriate sale.

 Will I be notified when my items are put through an auction?